hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922991v1-adam-a-diverse-archive-of-mankind-for-evaluating-and-enhancing-llms-.md

 ---
 layout: default
-title: ADAM: A Diverse Archive of Mankind for Evaluating and Enhancing LLMs in Biographical Reasoning
+title: "ADAM: A Diverse Archive of Mankind for Evaluating and Enhancing LLMs in Biographical Reasoning"
 ---

 # ADAM: A Diverse Archive of Mankind for Evaluating and Enhancing LLMs in Biographical Reasoning